-With frequent and prolonged Kratom use, the bowel and digestive system can begin to slow down.
+Frequent and prolonged Kratom use can slow down .the bowel and digestive system can begin to slow down.
 While this isn’t a serious condition, it can become highly uncomfortable to have infrequent bowel movements that are difficult to pass.
 In serious cases, this could cause colon issues or even ruptures if measures aren’t taken to alleviate the situation.

-The body can have an inflammatory response to Kratom with flushing of the skin in the cheek or facial region making it appear reddish purple.
-There have also been bouts of nausea, sweating and frequent itching reported.
-These effects typically occur upon ingestion of the substance and can sometimes last for hours, causing major discomfort.
-Some people will experience such irritation that it can lead to insomnia or disturbed sleep.
+Kratom can trigger an inflammatory response in the body, causing flushing of the skin in the cheek or facial region, giving it a reddish-purple appearance.
+In addition, individuals may experience bouts of nausea, sweating, and frequent itching.
+These effects usually occur soon after ingestion of the substance and can persist for hours, causing considerable discomfort.
+For some people, such irritation can lead to insomnia or disturbed sleep.

 Liver and Kidney Damage

-When used for a long time in high doses, the liver and kidney will become significantly damaged.
-Instances of very dark urine and yellowing of skin is a sign this kind of damage is taking place.
-When the liver is compromised, the kidneys take on the task of filtering toxins from the body.
+Using high doses of Kratom over a long period of time can harm the liver and kidney.
+Signs of this damage can include very dark urine and yellowing of skin.
+When the liver is compromised, the kidneys take on the extra task of filtering toxins from the body.
 They can become overworked, which can lead to kidney failure among people with liver damage.

 Mixing Kratom with other drugs can cause potentially hazardous side-effects.
 Mixing this drug with psychoactive substances creates a negative drug interaction that can lead to potential seizures.
 When taken with opioids, each drug may intensify the effects of the other, causing a potentially life-threatening overdose.
-Between 2010 and 2018, the number of calls to US poison control centers has skyrocketed and some overdose deaths have even been reported.
+From 2010 and 2018, there was a significant increase in calls to US poison control centers and some people also died from overdosing.

 People who already have a high tolerance for opioids who take Kratom run the risk of overdose because they are not able to dose Kratom properly.
 Due to its leaf nature, those who buy powdered Kratom have no way of verifying whether the substance has been laced with other drugs to exaggerate effects.